 In episode 1 of the podcast, I chat with John Smith, a Deaf comedian from Beautiful BSL who has entertains the audience across the world using sign language.

 Listen to the podcast or read the transcripts below:

-Ahmed: Welcome to the Hear Me Out!
+Announcer: Welcome to the Hear Me Out!
 [CC] Podcast, the show where you’ll hear from inspiring people in and around the deaf community and from your host, Ahmed Khalifa.

 John Smith is a Deaf comedian, and he entertains audiences in deaf club in theatres, not just the UK, but even across Europe, USA, kind of the world really.

 And he uses sign language, so kind of visual comedy to entertain a crowd I’ve got with BSL did a lot of emotive reaction than use your facial expression, that kind of stuff as well.

 So I will be reading out the answers that John has provided for me by email, so I appreciate that, John.
 Thank you very much.

 And why don’t we get started on the first questions that I asked him about his background and about his upbringing, the kind of, his hearing loss journey, the challenges that he faced and how did you overcome it?
 That kind of stuff.

 So this is John’s answer.

 John: I was born hearing, I became Deaf when I was 3 through meningitis.
 I was the only Deaf in my family and non could sign nor learned how to sign.
 I went to a school with a partial hearing unit PHU.
 Here we was not allowed to sign and was taught through the oral method because historically sign language had been banned and the oral method was preferred.